 1459—Ghent, Belgium: Trombonist Jehan Bremer of Tournai is hired as a member of the civic wind band (Polk, Susato 79).

 c.
 1460—The term sackbut and its variants begins appearing in documents.
-In French-language area it apparently replaces the term trompette des menestrels (Polk, The Trombone).
+In French-language areas it apparently replaces the term trompette des menestrels (Polk, The Trombone).

 1460s—Augsburg, Germany: The city is temporarily without a trombonist for their civic wind band, but continues to hire a trombonist “for especially important dances” (Polk, German 118).

-1460s—Mantua, Italy: Prince Lodovico II Gonzaga begins supporting a wind band that includes pifferi and tromboni (Whitwell, Before 1500 211).
+1460s—Mantua, Italy: Prince Ludovico II Gonzaga begins supporting a wind band that includes pifferi and tromboni (Whitwell, Before 1500 211).

 1460—Italy: A group of musicians from Florence performs for Assumption Day festivities in Siena.
 Included are 11 trumpeters, a percussionist, 3 players of wind instruments, and a trombonist (uno trombone) (D’Accone, Civic Muse 688).